Displaying Sunset Times in Javascript using a Free Sunset Times API

 Looking to display sunrise or sunset times in JavaScript?
 There are a few ways to do this, including the SunCalc library that calculates times client-side, but in this guide I’ll show you how to use the free SunriseSunset.io API.

 Full disclosure: I built this API to simplify getting accurate sunrise and sunset times in apps and websites.
 It localizes times to the location you query, auto-adjusts for terrain elevation, and now returns moon and sun-position data in every response.
-No API key, no signup.
+Keyless by default, so there’s nothing to sign up for before your first request.

 Using the SunriseSunset.io API